it-dept-cis/RABET-V-Pilot/for_consideration/Security_Service_Requirements/System_Integrity_Requirements.md

 ### Install the Latest Stable Version of Any Security-Related Updates on All Network Devices

-[Remove?
-Seems to overlap with RABET-V]
-[AMW: I dont understand the overlap.
-We want to enable this, therefore requiring it seems consistent]

 Install the latest stable version of any security-related updates on all network devices.

 > Ensure that you are monitoring for updates and applying them as you are able.
 This may require a plan to make updates prior to sensitive election dates.